-Outcry after air strike hits bus and kills at least 50 in Yemen
+At least 29 children among 50 killed as air strike hits bus in Yemen

 -

-Outcry after air strike hits bus and kills at least 50 in Yemen
+At least 29 children among 50 killed as air strike hits bus in Yemen

 At least 29 children were among 50 people killed when a missile hit a bus carrying civilians in Yemen.